 Greenhill & Co.
 Europe Holdings Limited, a company incorporated in the United Kingdom is the immediate controlling party of the partnership.
 The partnership's ultimate holding company is Greenhill & Co., Inc., incorporated in the United States of America.
-Greenhill & Co., Inc. has included the partnership in its group financial statements, copies of which may be obtained from its registered office, 300 Park Avenue, New York, NY 10022, United States of America.
+Greenhill & Co., Inc. has included the partnership in its group financial statements, copies of which may be obtained from its registered office, 1271 Avenue of the Americas, New York, NY 10020, United States of America.